mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

-I have mentioned the outside of space-valves as facing out into the environment the habitat is hosted by but there are exceptions, such as the entrance into the bridge of a ship or space station’s operations centre.
+I have mentioned the outside of space-valves as facing out into the environment the habitat is hosted by but there are exceptions, such as the entrance into the bridge of a ship or space station’s operations center.
 As those who control the bridge generally control the ship, it is easier to deter boarders if you control the bridge.
 For this purpose, the outside of the valve to the bridge will be as hard to get through as an outside space-valve.
 It is not unusual for the engine room to have a